-The birth of online shopping has resulted in the decline of sales in brick and mortar retail models.
+The birth of online shopping has resulted in the decline of sales in brick-and-mortar retail models.
 But the skepticism among customers to trust online platforms blindly will save retail stores from dying out completely.
 What top retailers need to do is to understand how they can attract customers by reinventing their products and services.
-One of the most popular retail industry trends in the recent time has been stores to create a memorable shopping experience.
+One of the most popular retail industry trends in recent times has been stores to create a memorable shopping experience.
 For example, Glossier’s retail store in New York City is pure Instagram candy; customers will want to shop and capture every moment on Instagram as every detail serves as social content.

 Expect more of AI and AR